 One of the biggest hazards in the workplace is floor moisture.
 Moisture on floors can come from a variety of places: spilled drinks, outdoor weather tracked inside, oily substances, and leaks.
 This type of floor safety issue can often be avoided with a few easy steps.
 Have a workplace review of your floors on a regular basis.
 Make note of areas of concern and then take proper procedures to correct them.
 If the problem cannot be quickly fixed, place signage or block off the wet or slippery areas to avoid passage through the space until the issue has been corrected.

 Trash on the ground and objects in the way of safe travel through your workplace can be a considerable safety concern.
-As with floor moisture, make sure to review your work floors on a regular basis throughout the day to familiarize yourself with any hazards that come up.
+As with floor moisture, make sure to review your work floors on a regular basis throughout the day to be able to remove any hazards that come up.
 In a busy retail or child care workplace, you might need to do this more often than you would in a smaller office situation.
-You want to look for things like trash that needs to be picked up, turned up rugs that need replacing or relocating, and boxes and materials that need to be put away or slid back into their location.
-This type of hazard on your floor can often be fixed quickly and easily, and go a long way to prevent an issue from happening.
+You want to look for things like trash that needs to be picked up, turned up rugs that need replacing or relocating, and boxes and materials that need to be put away or slid back into their usual storage location.
+This type of hazard on your floor can often be fixed quickly and easily, and go a long way to prevent an accident.

-While one or two people can be assigned to take care of workplace floor reviews on a regular schedule, ask everyone to pitch in and pay attention to obstacles or hazards that they see.
-Ask them to either address the problem if it’s something quick like tossing trash or wiping up a spilled coffee or drink.
+While one or two people can be assigned to handle workplace floor reviews, ask everyone to pitch in and pay attention to obstacles or hazards that they see.
+Ask them to either address the problem if it’s something quick like picking up and tossing trash or wiping up a spilled coffee or drink.
 If the problem is larger like a leak or broken equipment hazard, instruct them to report it to the manager or person in charge of the daily floor review so it can be addressed properly and timely.
 Following these simple actions can prevent small floor safety issues from turning into accidents and emergencies.

-When it’s time to bring in some help to keep your restaurant, office, retail, and healthcare spaces clean on a regular basis, look to a professional cleaning team to take care of this for you.
+When it’s time to bring in some help to keep your business clean on a regular basis, look to a professional cleaning team to take care of this for you.
 Let the pros do the cleaning work for you in a safe and efficient manner.
 We can save you time and do the job right!

-Click here to learn more about our services for all your cleaning needs in almost any work environment that gets dirty.
-Visit our Floor and Carpet Cleaning page to learn more about how we can help your work area look it’s best and stay safe.
+Learn more about our services for all your janitorial needs in almost any work environment that gets dirty.
+Visit our Floor and Carpet Cleaning page to learn more about how we can help your work area look its best and stay safe.
 Our professional cleaning staff is bonded, insured, and maintains OSHA compliance.
-We would be happy to clean it for you.
 Please contact us online or call us at 571.451.0441 for answers to your questions and to schedule your janitorial cleaning appointment today!